What parents need to know about the Year 1 Phonics Screening Check

 For more advice and information look through our phonics advice for parents: we suggest 10 ways to boost your child's phonics confidence, plus the best phonics learning tools and phonics apps for kids.

-Download your free parents' guide to the Phonics Check
+Download a free parents' guide to the Y1 Phonics Screening Check